mbenke/zpf2016/Slides/11Concur/concur.md

 newMVar  :: a -> IO (MVar a)
 takeMVar ::  MVar a -> IO a
 putMVar  :: MVar a -> a -> IO ()
+readMVar :: MVar a -> IO a  --  Atomic read
 ~~~~

 `stdout` is guarded by an MVar, hence A and B in the previous example come more or less evenly.